Skip to main content

 When choosing a cross-border service, shippers often automatically assume through-trailer service is the better option without fully considering the upside of transloading.

-It makes sense — less freight handling and the same trailer, what's not to like?
-But transloading is every bit as safe and secure as through-trailer, and often more efficient.
+This makes sense — less freight handling and the same trailer, what's not to like?
+But transloading is equally secure as through-trailer, and often more efficient.

-Let’s look at some of the ways transloading can help your cross-border supply chain.
+Let’s look at some of the ways transloading freight can help your cross-border supply chain.

 1. More (& More Flexible) Carrier Capacity